fernandamyamada1/AniDream/README.md

   The original video sample for this animation comes from: <a href="https://github.com/IDEA-Research/Motion-X" target="_blank">github.com/IDEA-Research/Motion-X</a>
 </p>

+### 3D Printing

+We provide a few simplified avatar models in STL format, ready for 3D printing.
+These files are optimized for standard consumer 3D printers and preserve key avatar features.
+Feel free to download and print them.

 ## Acknowledgments

 🔧 This work was supported by the Industrial Technology Innovation Program (Project No. 20023347: *Development of Graph-based Intelligent Metaverse Engine for Immersive Content-sharing Service*) funded by the Ministry of Trade, Industry & Energy of the Republic of Korea.